MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 - Identify which connections are the most latency-sensitive connections to dependencies and prioritize these dependencies for the migration wave.
 - Reschedule the left-out servers to be migrated on the next immediate migration wave or as part of an interim migration wave.

 Tailwind reviews the guidance in [Build a migration plan with Azure Migrate](/azure/migrate/concepts-migration-planning#prioritize-workloads) to prioritize server groups and workloads when assigning them to migration waves.
-These best practices include the following:
+These best practices include:

 - Start with server groups with the least number of servers.
 - Start with server groups based on lowest business criticality.
 For example: